GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: Still working on my portfolio webpage media queries **Thoughts**: Feel tired today because of lack of sleep again and also of school works.
 But I just to keep going to finish my 1st 100DaysOfCode Challenge and hopefully to get my certificate from the responsive web design course in  freecodecamp.org

+### Day 92: May 13, 2021 | Thursday

+**Today's Progress**: I've been working on our group website for the submission in the Reading in the Philippine History **Thoughts**: The website we created was a free bootstrap template and we revised it to be our website in our subject.
+The website is great with the most notable feature of responsiveness.